Unmanic/unmanic/README.md

  - Python 3.x ([Install](https://www.python.org/downloads/))
  - To install requirements run 'python3 -m pip install -r requirements.txt' from the project root

-Unmanic can be used for running many commands.
-You will need to ensure that the required dependencies for those commands are installed.
+Since Unmanic can be used for running any commands, you will need to ensure that the required dependencies for those commands are also installed on your system.

 ## Screen-shots